HEK 293 cells: Variants

 Multiple variants of HEK 293 have been reported.

 HEK 293T

-The transfection used to create 293T (involving plasmid pRSV-1609) conferred neomycin/G418 resistance and expression of the tsA1609 allele of SV40 large T antigen; this allele is fully active at 33 °C (its permissive temperature), has substantial function at 37 °C, and is inactive at 40 °C. 293T is very efficiently transfectable with DNA (like its parent HEK 293).
+The transfection used to create 293T (involving plasmid pRSV-1609) conferred neomycin/G418 resistance and expression of the tsA1609 allele of SV40 large T antigen; this allele is fully active at 33 °C (its permissive temperature), has substantial function at 37 °C, and is inactive at 40 °C. 293T is very efficiently transfected with DNA (like its parent HEK 293).
 Due to the expression of SV40 large T antigen, transfected plasmid DNAs that carry the SV40 origin of replication can replicate in 293T and will transiently maintain a high copy number; this can greatly increase the amount of recombinant protein or retrovirus that can be produced from the cells.

 The full genome sequences of three different isolates of 293T have been determined.
 They are quite similar to each other but show detectable divergence from the parental HEK 293 cell line.

+HEK293-ENT1KO

+This mutant strain does not express of the equilibrative nucleoside transporter ENT1.
+The gene was knocked out using CRISPR-CAS9 and the cell line retains ENT2 expression.